Ulaanbaatar: Economy

+Culture

+Arts

+Ulaanbaatar features a mix of traditional and western-style theatres, offering world-class performances.
+Many of the traditional folklore bands play regularly around the world, including in New York, London and Tokyo.
+The Ulaanbaatar Opera House, situated in the centre of the city, hosts concerts and musical performances as well as opera and ballet performances, some in collaboration with world ballet houses such as the Boston Theatre.

+The Mongolian State Grand National Orchestra was established in 1945.
+It has the largest orchestra of traditional instruments in the country, with a repertoire going beyond national music, encompassing dozens of international musical pieces.

+The Tumen Ekh Ensemble comprises artists who perform all types of Mongolian song, music and dance.
+They play traditional instruments, including the morin khuur (horsehead fiddle), and perform Mongolian long song, epic and eulogy songs, a shaman ritual dance, an ancient palace dance and a Tsam mask dance.

+The Morin Khuur Ensemble of Mongolia is part of the Mongolian State Philharmonic, based at Central Cultural Palace.
+It is a popular ensemble featuring the national string instrument, the morin khuur, and performs various domestic and international works.

 Monasteries

 Among the notable older monasteries is the Choijin Lama Monastery, a Buddhist monastery that was completed in 1908.
 It escaped the destruction of Mongolian monasteries when it was turned into a museum in 1942.

 Another is the Gandan Monastery, which dates to the 19th century.
 Its most famous attraction is a 26.5-meter-high golden statue of Migjid Janraisig.
 These monasteries are among the very few in Mongolia to escape the wholesale destruction of Mongolian monasteries under Khorloogiin Choibalsan.

-Winter Palace

-The old city of Ikh Khüree, once it was set up as a permanent capital, had a number of palaces and noble residences in an area called Öndgiin sürgiin nutag.
-The Jebtsundamba Khutughtu, who was later crowned Bogd Khan, had four main imperial residences, which were located between the Middle (Dund gol) and Tuul rivers.
-The summer palace was called Erdmiin dalai buyan chuulgan süm or Bogd khaanii serüün ord.
-Other palaces were the White Palace (Tsagaan süm, or Gьngaa dejidlin), and the Pandelin Palace (also called Naro Kha Chod süm), which was situated on the left bank of the Tuul River.
-Some of the palaces were also used for religious purposes.

-The only palace that remains is the winter palace; the Winter Palace of the Bogd Khan (Bogd khaanii nogoon süm or Bogd khaanii öwliin ordon) remains as a museum of the last monarch.
-The complex includes six temples, and many of the Bogd Khan's and his wife's possessions are on display in the main building.